Actors Stand With ‘Dune’ Director Denis Villeneuve After He Blasts Warner Bros. For Shocking HBO Max Deal

 “I call on AT&T to act swiftly with the same responsibility, respect, and regard to protect this vital cultural medium,” he continued.
 “I strongly believe the future of cinema will be on the big screen.”

-AT&T, who owns Warner Bros. has been accused of making the move as a cash grab.
+AT&T, who owns Warner Bros., has been accused of making the move as a cash grab.
 A sentiment Chris Evans reiterated in his latest Instagram story when sharing and liking Brolin’s post.

 “We can’t let the movie going experience fade away.
 Especially if it’s fueled by a cash grab,” the Knives Out star said.